AllenInstitute/bmtk/examples/bio_advanced_stimuli/README.md

 $ python build_network.py
 ```
 ## Compiling NEURON mechanisms
 The components for the BioNet examples are located in /examples/bio_components.
-Running the following should compile the NEURON mechanisms and place them in another folder in /mechanisms.
+If the NEURON mechanisms have not already been compiled, the following should compile the NEURON mechanisms and place them in another folder in /mechanisms.

 ```bash
 $ cd ../bio_components/mechanisms